 Sleepy remote villages, thousands of islands...

-Further south and you'll reach Savannakhet, where the beret-wearing old men still play petanque between the crumbling French colonial buildings -- they'll happily welcome you to join a game.
-From Savannakhet you can head into the hinterland to explore some of the parks -- don't make the mistake of thinking you can only go trekking in northern Laos.
+From here you can head into the hinterland to explore rugged parks; that’s right, don’t make the mistake of thinking you can only go trekking in northern Laos.

 Get orientated with a map of Southern Laos